Connecting With Customers: Segmentation vs Personalization

 segmentation vs personalization cover image with a tangerine satsuma segment

-Email marketing is constantly evolving — technological advancements have now made it possible for marketers to heavily personalize the emails they send their subscribers.
-Thanks to email segmentation and personalization, you can now send relevant content and time your messages perfectly to guide prospects toward conversion.
+Email marketing is constantly evolving — technological advancements have now made it possible for email marketers to send mass personalized emails to their subscribers.

 People use the terms “segmentation” and “personalization” interchangeably, but there’s a world of difference between the two.
 One could say email personalization is an evolved form of segmentation, but that would be an oversimplification.